 Acrylic Floor Polish (ie Futura.) (available in the grocery store)

 Tung Oil (available in hardware or woodworking stores)

 Thompson's Water Seal (available in hardware stores, used for sealing wood and concrete)

 Note that you should test any of these solutions because their waterproofing ability varies.
-And they will not work on air-dry/oven baked clays to make them durable and waterproof.
+And they will not work on oven baked or air-dry clays to make them waterproof and durable.
 Remember that kiln fired clay has changed into a glass-like form, and air-dry/oven clay has not.
 Also, you cannot use any of these for dinnerware.
 Just for vases, flowerpots, etc. And some people use them over glazes just to get a nice subtle shine, or on the bottom of pots to make them less likely to scratch furniture.

 Another reason potters want sealers is to protect painted work.
 For example, people that use acrylic paints on bisque and want to protect the paint.
 We do sell Duncan spray and brush-on sealers in gloss and flat, and sealer which will protect the paint from chipping and smudging, and give it a shine if you wish.
 They are good for decorative pieces.
 But these are not waterproof.